Bolton: U.S. will no longer appease ‘Troika of Tyranny’ in Latin America

 He called the leaders of those countries “clowns” and said the United States “looks forward to watching” their governments fall.

-“These tyrants fancy themselves strongmen and revolutionaries, icon and luminaries,” Bolton said, according to remarks prepared for delivery.
+“These tyrants fancy themselves strongmen and revolutionaries, icon and luminaries,” Bolton said.
 “In reality they are clownish, pitiful figures more akin to Larry, Curly and Moe.
 The ‘Three Stooges’ of socialism are true believers, but they worship a false God.”

 Bolton paid particular attention to Cuba’s role in Venezuela, stating that many in the audience have personally suffered “unspeakable horrors” by their homeland governments.
 They fought back and now their descendents can live the American Dream, he said.